netdata/netdata/claim/README.md

 /usr/sbin/netdata -D -W "claim -token=MYTOKEN1234567 -rooms=room1,room2"
 ```

-Please note - if you supply the proxy endpoint in the configuration then it will also be used to tunnel
+> Please note: if you supply the proxy endpoint in the configuration then it will also be used to tunnel the agent cloud
-the agent cloud link as well.
+> link as well.

 ## Unclaim (remove) an agent from Netdata Cloud

-The best method to remove an agent from Netdata cloud is to unclaim it by deleting the `claim.d/` directory in your
+The best method to remove an agent from Netdata Cloud is to unclaim it by deleting the `claim.d/` directory in your
 Netdata configuration directory.

 ```bash